Al-Jahiz: Career

-Most important books
+Selected books

-Kitāb al-Ḥayawān () 'book of the animals'
+Kitāb al-Ḥayawān () 'book of the animal'

-Kitāb al-Ḥayawān is an encyclopedia in seven volumes of anecdotes, poetic descriptions and proverbs describing over 350 species of animals.
-Composed in honour of Muḥammad ibn ‘Abd al-Mālik al-Zayyāt, who paid him five thousand gold coins (5., dīnār).
-The 11th-century scholar Al-Khatib al-Baghdadi dismissed it as "little more than a plagiarism" of Aristotle's Kitāb al-Hayawān – a charge of plagiarism was levelled against Aristotle himself with regard to a certain "Asclepiades of Pergamum".
+Kitāb al-Ḥayawān is an extensive zoological encyclopedia in seven volumes consisting of anecdotes, proverbs, and descriptions of over 350 animal species, including in-depth analyses of their ecosystems and behaviors.
+It was composed in honour of Muḥammad ibn ‘Abd al-Mālik al-Zayyāt, who paid him five thousand gold coins.
+The 11th-century scholar al-Khatib al-Baghdadi dismissed it as "little more than a plagiarism" of Aristotle's Kitāb al-Hayawān – a charge of plagiarism was levelled against Aristotle himself with regard to a certain "Asclepiades of Pergamum".
 Later scholars have noted that there was only a limited Aristotelian influence in al-Jāḥiẓ's work, and that al-Baghdadi may have been unacquainted with Aristotle's work.

-"Environmental factors influence organisms to develop new characteristics to ensure survival, thus transforming them into new species.
-Animals that survive to breed can pass on their successful characteristics to their offspring."

 Conway Zirkle, writing about the history of natural selection science in 1941, said that an excerpt from this work was the only relevant passage he had found from an Arabian scholar.
 He provided a quotation describing the struggle for existence, citing a Spanish translation of this work:

 The rat goes out for its food, and is clever in getting it, for it eats all animals inferior to it in strength", and in turn, it "has to avoid snakes and birds and serpents of prey, who look for it in order to devour it" and are stronger than the rat.
 Mosquitos "know instinctively that blood is the thing which makes them live" and when they see an animal, "they know that the skin has been fashioned to serve them as food".
 In turn, flies hunt the mosquito "which is the food that they like best", and predators eat the flies.
 "All animals, in short, can not exist without food, neither can the hunting animal escape being hunted in his turn.
 Every weak animal devours those weaker than itself.
 Strong animals cannot escape being devoured by other animals stronger than they.
 And in this respect, men do not differ from animals, some with respect to others, although they do not arrive at the same extremes.
 In short, God has disposed some human beings as a cause of life for others, and likewise, he has disposed the latter as a cause of the death of the former."